Frequently Asked Questions related to admission to the Nursing program

 5. How is the grade point average calculated for the Associate Degree Nursing program?

-The GPA requirement for the ADN program is calculated using the final grades from all prerequisite courses, including those taken at the Practical Nursing level and the final grades from all successfully completed Practical Nursing core courses.
+The GPA requirement for the ADN program is calculated using the final grades from all prerequisite courses, including the Practical Nursing core courses and the final grades from all successfully completed required general education classes.
 The minimum grade point average required for admission is a 2.7.

 6. How are the required criminal background checks and child and dependent adult abuse registries related to entrance into the Nursing program?

 In what way can a criminal background check affect my ability to get a nursing license or have a student clinical experience in a health care agency?
 The Iowa Board of Nursing may not issue a nursing license to individuals if there is a history of felony convictions.
 Clinical agencies are also conducting criminal checks and monitoring child and dependent adult abuse registries prior to allowing student experiences in their agency.
-Beginning in August 2005, all students accepted to the program will be required to do a criminal background check and abuse registry check prior to starting the program.
+All students accepted to the program will be required to do a criminal background check and abuse registry check prior to starting the program.

 7 .
 Tell me more about the Blended ADN program at Ellsworth Community College?